Selected Ground Covers for Missouri

 Plants that spread rapidly may be spaced much wider than slow-spreading types.
 Spacing also depends on funds available and how quickly a complete cover is wanted.
 Spacings from 1 to 2 feet apart are most frequently used.
 Table 1 suggests the area that approximately 100 plants will cover when set at various distances.
 For example, if plants are spaced 4 inches apart, 100 plants will cover about 11 square feet.
 A staggered row planting pattern usually will result in the quickest cover of the planting bed.

-The epemediums are another group of low-growing perennials that are very effective as ground covers in shade.
+The epemediums are a group of low-growing perennials that are very effective as ground covers in shade.
 They grow about a foot tall in clumps and have attractive, often colorful, heart-shaped, serrate leaves.
 They bloom in spring with clusters of delicate flowers resembling tiny columbine blooms.
-Epemediums tolerate sun but prefer shade and, like Pulmonarias, bloom well in mulched beds under trees.
+Epemediums tolerate sun but prefer shade and bloom well in mulched beds under trees.
 Red epemedium (E. x rubrum), one of the most commonly planted types, has an excellent bronze-purple fall color.

 Bearberry (Arctostaphylos uva-ursi)